 My research has been supported by a National Science Foundation Graduate Research Fellowship and the Institute of Governmental Studies at Berkeley.
 Before Berkeley, I attended Rice University, where I completed a BA in Psychology and Political Science.

-Broadly, my research focuses on the transmission of information in media and electoral campaigns, the inferences voters make therefrom, and how this connection shapes politicians' behavior.
+Broadly, my research focuses on information in media and electoral campaigns, the inferences voters make therefrom, and how this connection shapes politicians' behavior.
 Particularly, I am interested in how partisan stereotypes constrain perceptions of politicians' biographies and personality.
 I am also deeply interested in methodological issues related to attitude measurement, experimental design, survey methodology, and psychometrics.

 My teaching and mentoring interests span a variety of related topics, including public opinion, Congress, the American presidency, political parties, campaigns and elections, research design, statistics, causal inference, political psychology, and election administration.